Learn about many of the available medications in our database.

 Men who are taking ibrutinib must also use effective birth control during treatment and for at least 3 months after stopping therapy.

 Bleeding: This medication may cause a reduced number of platelets in the blood, which can make it difficult to stop cuts from bleeding.
 If you notice any signs of bleeding, such as frequent nosebleeds, unexplained bruising, or black and tarry stools, notify your doctor as soon as possible.
 Your doctor will order routine blood tests to make sure potential problems are caught early.
+If you have surgery planned, talk to your doctors about taking ibrutinib.
+Your doctor may want you to stop taking this medication temporarily to reduce the risk of bleeding complications of the surgery.

 Blood pressure: Ibrutinib may cause increased blood pressure.
 If you have high blood pressure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.